 Today, despite a very busy and sometimes hectic broadcast schedule hosting two highly rated shows on WVAZ FM, Herb shows no sign of slowing down.
-Kent is a contributing writer for N’DIGO Magazine, and lectures to communication students at Chicago State University.
+He also lectures to communication students at Chicago State University, three times a week.

 So what’s new for the millennium?
 Learning digital music formats, new computer skills, and taking the world of Herb Kent on the internet with the creation of his own new web site in the near future, just to name a few.
 Looking back over his incredible life and broadcast career, Kent says, "Radio has sustained me, and has really brought me through some hard times.
 It has been a rock for me; it’s the love of my life."

 Cleotha Staples, a founding member of the beloved Chicago soul group the Staple Singers, died Wednesday after a long battle with Alzheimer's, her sister Mavis Staples' rep has confirmed to Rolling Stone.
 She was 78.

 Staples had suffered from the disease for 12 years, and recently had been under 24-hour home care.
 Mavis Staples told the Chicago Tribune that Cleotha's longtime caretaker was with her when she died Wednesday morning in her high-rise condominium on the South Side of Chicago.

 500 Greatest Songs of All Time: The Staple Singers, 'I'll Take You There'